Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Related Work

-Just a few studies have investigated the value of collaboration in virtual environments.
+Few studies have scrutinized the value of collaboration in virtual environments.
 Comparing pairs to individuals, differences were found for earlier types of environments~\cite{heldal2006two, garcia2007collaborative}, interaction techniques~\cite{prouzeau2016evaluating}, and small group sizes~\cite{sando2011impact}.
-Using propagating selection, pairs made less errors in finding the shortest path, and were faster than individuals when complexity was high~(Exp.~1)~\cite{prouzeau2016evaluating}.
-In Sando et al.'s experiments pairs were more accurate than individuals and groups of four judging relative distances~(Exp.~1)~\cite{sando2011impact}.
-In another task~(Exp.~2) where more perspectives were used groups of four were more accurate.
-Individuals were faster overall, unless perspectives played a part, then the groups of four were faster~(Exp.~3).
+Using propagating selection, pairs made less errors in finding the shortest path and were faster than individuals when complexity was high~\cite[Exp.\,1]{prouzeau2016evaluating}.
+In Sando et al.'s experiments, pairs were more accurate than individuals and groups of four in judging relative distances~\cite[Exp.\,1]{sando2011impact}, unless several perspectives were required~\cite[Exp.\,2]{sando2011impact}.
+Individuals were faster overall, unless perspectives were part of the task, then the groups of four were faster~\cite[Exp.\,3]{sando2011impact}.
 There are no studies that have separated collaboration from aggregation in virtual environments, e.\,g., comparing against nominal groups~(see Sec.~\ref{defs}).